2024

 Progress Of Work

 91 adult stinkbugs were found while sampling cover crops.
-The brown stink bug, Euschistus servus (Say), and the brown marmorated stink bug (Halyomorpha halys) made up 98% of the species found.
-The green stink bug, Acrosternum hilare (Say), and the red-shouldered stink bug (Thyanta curator) made up the other 2%.
-On average, less than 2 stink bugs were found per field.
-Most of the stinkbugs found in cover crops were found after May 1.
-During sweeps, over 200 ladybird beetles, adults, and nymphs were counted.
+The brown stink bug, Euschistus servus (Say), and the brown marmorated stink bug, Halyomorpha halys, made up 98% of the species found.
+The green stink bug, Acrosternum hilare (Say), and the red-shouldered stink bug, Thyanta curator, made up the other 2%.
+On average, fewer than two stink bugs were found per field.
+Most of the stinkbugs were found after May 1.
+During sweeps, over 200 ladybird beetles (adults and larvae) were counted.
 Tarnished plant bugs (Lygus lineolaris) and aphids are other pests found on cover crops.

 Early data on this project was shared with growers at the 2024 Maryland Community Classic.